LewisResearchGroup/ms-mint-app/README.md

   The latest Windows installer is available [here](https://github.com/LewisResearchGroup/ms-mint-app/releases/tag/v0.1.7.6).

-## News
-MINT has been split into the Python library and the app.
-This repository contains the Python library.
-The underlying Python library `ms-mint` can be found [here](https://github.com/LewisResearchGroup/ms-mint).

 # Browser based as standalone application or server based
 ![](./docs/image/distributions.png)

-A demo server is available [here](https://mint.resistancedb.org).
-Be mindful, you share the server with others.

 ## Contributions
 All contributions, bug reports, code reviews, bug fixes, documentation improvements, enhancements, and ideas are welcome.